emaanr/notes/Other/Git/git-answers.md

 ## Squash Commits

     How to combine two or more commits under one commit and why you might want to do so.

+## Prune Local-Tracking Branches

+    Cleaning up all local-tracking branches at once in bulk rather than individually.

+When you fetch or pull changes from a remote repository using `git fetch` or `git pull`, Git retrieves information about the remote branches, and it updates your local references to those remote branches.

+If a branch was deleted on the remote repository (e.g., someone deleted a branch on GitHub), your local repository still keeps references to that branch.

+`git remote prune origin`

+- Checks the remote repository (in this case, `origin`) for any branches that no longer exist there and removes the corresponding remote tracking branches in your local repository.